yshramko/bigdata-procamp/infra/README.md

 ## Installing Google Cloud SDK

-You need to install Google Cloud SDK by [following the the instructions here](https://cloud.google.com/sdk/docs/install) to connect to the NiFi cluster from your local machine browser.
+You need to install Google Cloud SDK by [following the instructions here](https://cloud.google.com/sdk/docs/install) to connect to the NiFi cluster from your local machine browser.

 ### This part is optional
 You can run terraform scripts from your local machine instead of using Google Cloud Shell.